delibas-rojhat/cpp-interpreter/README.md

 Item / Potion classes – Domain entities
 Utils.hpp – Helper utilities

+## Purpose
+The goal of this project is to develop practical experience in building an interpreter-based system using C++.
+It focuses on structured input parsing, managing complex program state, and designing modular software components.
+The project also emphasizes clean architecture, object-oriented design, and handling real-time command processing within a consistent rule-based system.

 ## Build & Run
 Compile with a standard C++ compiler: